Student Life

 • Senior Commissioning

 Seniors are given the opportunity to be commissioned as leaders of the school at a prayer service at the beginning of each school year.
-At this service, students are asked to consider how they have grown and matured as servant leaders within the Salpointe community since they arrived as freshmen.
-A reflection by a fellow senior recalls some of their experiences and identifies ways in which their particular class has demonstrated leadership.
+At this service, students are asked to consider how they have grown and matured as servant leaders within the Salpointe Catholic community since they began as freshmen.

-All seniors are then invited to step forth and be commissioned as leaders in the presence of the entire student body.
-They are challenged to live their lives in such a way that models the Lancer Values and the fundamentals of servant leadership.
+All seniors are then invited to step forward and be commissioned as leaders in the presence of the entire student body.
+They are challenged to model Lancer values and the fundamentals of servant leadership.
 This commissioning also symbolizes all of the many ways that seniors are called upon to be leaders – on retreats, in student government, in athletics and other co-curricular activities and in the classroom.

 • Student Council (STUCO)